 Your children change behaviourally as they mature.
-8 year old boys are bitten by more dogs then other children because they move from saying, “Yes mom.
+8-year-old boys are bitten by more dogs than other children because they move from saying, “Yes mom.
 I understand.
-I won’t do that to/around the dog again.”, and mean it – to saying to themselves shortly afterwards, “Hmm, but I wonder why?”, and off they go.
+I won’t do that to/around the dog again.”, and mean it – to saying to themselves shortly afterward, “Hmm, but I wonder why?”, and off they go.

 Difficult to Control Dog? – Try the WadeCollar – http://store.askthedogguy.com/power-steering-wade-collar/